oezg/MultilingualOnlineTranslator/README.md

-# MultilingualOnlineTranslator
+# Multilingual Online Translator
-An app that translates the words you type and gives you many usage examples based on the context, talking to the web with requests and handle the data with BeautifulSoup libraries.
+An app that translates the words you type and gives you many usage examples based on the context.
+It accesses the web with _requests_ and handle the data with _BeautifulSoup_ libraries.